 Endowment Gifts Securing the University’s Present – and Future

 Support from alumni and friends strengthens the endowment and helps safeguard the university’s financial condition.
-It also means that Case Western Reserve can continue to provide transformative education and research for future generations.
+It also means that Case Western Reserve can continue to provide pioneering education and research opportunities today and for generations to come.

 |Global Public Equity||40%|